 Sedation Dentistry in Weymouth, MA

-At Aesthetic and Restorative Dentistry, we’re always thinking about ways to make our office more comfortable and pleasant.
+At our Sedation Dentistry in Weymouth, MA, we’re always thinking about ways to make our office more comfortable and pleasant.
 Nonetheless, the thought of getting a dental procedure can induce anxiety in many people.
 That’s when oral sedation dentistry is useful and can help us make your experience here more relaxed.

 Inhalation and Oral Sedation

 There are different ways of inducing anesthesia.
 The ones we use the most are laughing gas and pills.
-The substance in laughing gas is the same substance usually used in local anesthesia injections.
+The substance in laughing gas given by the sedation dentist near you, is the same substance usually used in local anesthesia injections.

 Laughing gas and anesthesia pills won’t put you to sleep.
 They’ll just make you sedated and take the anxiety away.
 Most patients will remain alert and will remember what happens during their procedure after the effect of the anesthesia wears off.
 Both of these are incredibly safe and commonly used in dental offices throughout the world.